-In the mean time, we think the city can do more to keep the public informed when water quality emergencies happen.
-Our research shows that large amounts of wastewater overwhelm the system about once a month, yet the media and the general public are not formally notified.
+In the meantime, we think the city can do more to keep the public informed when water quality emergencies happen.

-The Ministry decided that the City of Toronto will start issuing communications to the public about water quality following all wet weather events.
+In August 2015, the Ontario Ministry of Environment responded.
+The ministry decided that the City of Toronto should start issuing communications to the public about water quality following all wet weather events.

-The Ministry has also decided that Toronto will report details about bypass events at wastewater treatment plants to the public in real-time.
+The ministry also decided that Toronto will report details about bypass events at wastewater treatment plants to the public in real-time.